CGJennings/se3docs/docs/um-gc-export.md

 Your exported component can also be printed from the Readme page, just by choosing the **Print** button.
 The result should print at the correct size, although it may use more pages than Strange Eons would when printing the same file.
 If the printed size is wrong, check for a setting like "Scale" in the browser's print options, which should be set to 100%.
 You may also want to switch to landscape layout, turn off any header/footer options, and adjust margins to fit more content on the page.

-> If images are split over two pages (but smaller than the physical page size), your browser does not correctly support the `page-break-inside` CSS property.
+> If an image is split over two pages (but the image is smaller than the size of a page), your browser does not correctly support the `page-break-inside` CSS property.
 You will need to update the browser or use a different one.

 ![printing from the readme file](images/export-readme-3.png)